 The next step was to pick up a can of outdoor spray paint – I chose Rustoleum and applied two light coats.
 We have a lot of blue in our yard so I thought this yellow would look great against the turquoise of the pool water and the patio umbrella and such.
+Walmart Sales Ad will probably offer what you need for something like this.
 The paint dried really quickly.
 In retrospect, I wish I had used painter’s tape to tape off the handles so they stayed silver as just an extra detail.

 Once you have your painted colander you can go ahead and start planting with your soil or if you are concerned about the soil coming out of the holes, just add a coffee filter or a piece of landscape fabric to the inside of the pot.